 evidence-based articles is to click on “Clinical Queries”

 at the bottom of the screen.
-Select the
+Enter your search terms and then from the results menu, select the

 type of article you are searching for (therapy, diagnosis, etiology,

 and prognosis).
 Then decide whether you want to find the most